Chapter 18

 In chapter 18, we continue with the bowl interlude that began in chapter 17.
 Chapter 17 introduced the figurative harlot named “Babylon” and promised to show us her punishment (Rev 17:1).
 That promised punishment is seen here in chapter 18, as we see several prophecies of judgment against her.

-However, it is important to realize that practically all of the judgments prophesied against this future “Babylon” are made by borrowing (or alluding to) language from the Old Testament, and that language comes from prophecies that were originally made against the Old Testament kingdom of Babylon that took Israel into captivity.
+However, one should realize that practically all of the judgments prophesied against this future “Babylon” are made by borrowing (or alluding to) language from the Old Testament, and that language comes from prophecies that were originally made against the Old Testament kingdom of Babylon that sacked Jerusalem and took Israel into captivity (around 586-516 BC).

 This is significant because it demonstrates the strong parallelism between the Old Testament kingdom of Babylon that attacked Israel, and the future kingdom of Antichrist that will attack the Church.
 In other words, Old Testament Babylon is being used as a metaphor to reveal many things about the end times.
 This parallelism is discussed in The Great Harlot and Babylon.